Gravesend: Gravesend Town Pier

 Gravesend has the world's oldest surviving cast iron pier, built in 1834.

 It is a unique structure having the first known iron cylinders used in its construction.
 The pier was completely refurbished in 2004 and now features a bar and restaurant; with public access to the pier head when the premises are open.

 A recent £2 million investment in a pontoon is now in place at the pier head onto the Thames, which provides for small and medium-sized craft to land at Gravesend.
-On 17 September 2012, the Gravesend–Tilbury Ferry, relocated to the Town Pier, from its previous terminal in nearby West Street.
+On 17 September 2012, the Gravesend–Tilbury Ferry, relocated to the Town Pier, from its previous terminal in nearby West Street, though the ferry service was discontinued in the 2020s due to funding issues.